haideralsh/react-styled-switch/README.md

 ### High level vision for this project

-A switch toggle in React using Emotion CSS, and Framer motion.
+A switch in React using Emotion CSS, and Framer motion.

-I want to evolve this to offer different toggle styles and allowing importing only the style you want.
+I want to evolve this to offer different switch styles and allowing importing only the style you want.

 Eventually, once I decide on the name and API, I will publish it as a standalone